Toronto Laneway Suites: What You Need To Know Before You Build

 Will Your Property Qualify For A Laneway Suite In Toronto?

-• Can you get a minimum build footprint of at least 400 square feet?
+• Can you build a footprint of at least 400 sq ft?

 Toronto Laneway Suites: Additional Resources